aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/imagedata/_index.md

 ---
 title: Shape.ImageData
 second_title: Aspose.Words for .NET API Reference
 description: Provides access to the image of the shape.
-Returns null if the shape cannot have an image.
+Returns null if the shape cannot have an image in C#
 type: docs
 weight: 110
 url: /net/aspose.words.drawing/shape/imagedata/